elotl/kip/README.md

 **Step 2: Apply virtual-kubelet.yaml**

-The resources in [virtual-kubelet.yaml](deploy/virtual-kubelet.yaml) create ServiceAccounts, Roles and a virtual-kubelet Deployment to run the provider.
+The resources in [deploy/manifests/virtual-kubelet](deploy/manifests/virtual-kubelet) create ServiceAccounts, Roles and a virtual-kubelet Deployment to run the provider.
 [Kip is not stateless](docs/state.md), the manifest will also create a PersistentVolumeClaim to store the provider data.

-    kubectl apply -f deploy/virtual-kubelet.yaml
+    kubectl apply -k deploy/manifests/virtual-kubelet/base

-After applying the manifest, you should see a new virtual-kubelet pod in the kube-system namespace and a new node named virtual-kubelet in the cluster.
+After applying, you should see a new virtual-kubelet pod in the kube-system namespace and a new node named virtual-kubelet in the cluster.

 ## Running Pods on Virtual Kubelet